API reference#

 - emit_token(token_type, value='')#

-Generate a token in the token stream.
+- Generate a token in the token stream. - Should be considered internal.
+Used by the - generate_tokens()method.

 - emit_error(exc)#

->>> stream = TokenStream("hello world") >>> raise stream.emit_error(InvalidSyntax("foo")) Traceback (most recent call last): InvalidSyntax: foo >>> with stream.syntax(word=r"[a-z]+"): ... stream.expect().value 'hello' >>> exc = stream.emit_error(InvalidSyntax("foo")) >>> exc.location SourceLocation(pos=5, lineno=1, colno=6)
+- Add location information to invalid syntax exceptions. - >>> stream = TokenStream("hello world") >>> raise stream.emit_error(InvalidSyntax("foo")) Traceback (most recent call last): InvalidSyntax: foo >>> with stream.syntax(word=r"[a-z]+"): ... stream.expect().value 'hello' >>> exc = stream.emit_error(InvalidSyntax("foo")) >>> exc.location SourceLocation(pos=5, lineno=1, colno=6)

 - generate_tokens()#

-Should be considered internal.
+- Extract tokens from the input string. - Should be considered internal.
 This is the underlying generator being driven by the stream.

 - peek(n=1)#